itsjbelmont/raysecurTechnicalProblem/README.md

     * asio-1.22.1
         * third party dependency. see next section for installation proceedure (not tracked by git)
     * websocketpp
+        * third party dependency. see next section for installation proceedure (not tracked by git)
+    * json
-        * third party dependency. see enxt section for installation proceedure (not tracked by git)
+        * third party dependency. see next section for installation proceedure (not tracked by git)

 ## Installing Dependancies